adedayoniyi/adedayoniyi/README.md

 ### Hi there 👋, my name is Adedayo
 I'm Adedayo from Nigeria.
 I'm a Flutter Mobile App Developer.
-I'm also experienced in languages and frameworks like JavaScript, Golang, Nodejs and React.
+I'm also experienced in languages and frameworks like JavaScript, Golang, Nodejs and Flutter.

 ### Skills and Experience
 FLUTTER/ DART/ HTML / CSS